JQ100/nourishcampus/README.md

 ```

 # Todo
-- check if current_user is logged in and is an admin before udpate, delete and insert operations in BP code.
 - Add a feature for a customer to update/change his profile in the login page. update a person's calories goal and daily limit.
 - Use restaurant name instead of id in /food_delivery/customer to improve the presentation.
 - Recover the soft deleted restaurant.
 Add a recovery page/url.